 Top off your big day with bouts of Celtic spirit and Irish charm.
-Whether it’s throughout the ceremony or woven within the speeches highlighting the reception, there are so many wonderful traditions to follow within this realm that create timeless warmth and well-wishes.
+Whether you are planning to sprinkle it throughout the ceremony or woven within the speeches highlighting the reception, there are so many wonderful traditions to follow within this realm that create timeless warmth and well-wishes.

 Origin Of The Wedding Toast